Interested in Sailing Boston Waterways?

-And if you become addicted to sailing in Boston , you might even consider a membership in a Boston sailing club where you'll get boat access or fractional sailboat ownership.
+And if you visit the city frequently, you might even consider a membership in a Boston sailing club where you'll get boat access or fractional sailboat ownership.

 Boston Sailing Center